Private, In-Home Tutoring in Brighton, Colorado

-SchoolTutoring Academy’s tutoring programs for Brighton students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Brighton, Colorado students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The Brighton School District uses Colorado Academic Standards to formulate the academic plan for all students.
 The curriculum is standards-based and details the overarching goals that students should meet in each subject.
 The curriculum also explains the connections to real world learning that students should be making.
 Students are assessed at key junctures to ensure they are meeting all learning standards.
 Additionally, for all students, community service and character education are also supported through curricular efforts.